wprender/cloudbreak-docs/docs/spi.md

 ##Variants

-OpenStack is very modular and allows to install different components for e.g. volume storage or different components for networking (e.g. Nova networking or Neutron) or even you have a chance that some components like Heat are not installed at all.
+OpenStack is highly modular.
+It allows you to install different components, for example for volume storage or networking (Nova networking, Neutron, etc.).
+Or, in some scenarios, some components such as Heat may not installed at all.

 Cloudbreak's SPI interface reflects this flexibility using so called variants.
-This means that if some part of cloud provider (typically OpenStack) is using different component you don't need re-implement the complete stack but just use a different variant and re-implement the part what is different.
+This means that if some part of cloud provider (typically OpenStack) is using different component, you don't need re-implement the complete stack but just use a different variant and re-implement the part that is different.

 The reference implementation for this feature can be found in  [cloud-openstack](https://github.com/sequenceiq/cloudbreak/tree/master/cloud-openstack) module which support a HEAT and NATIVE variants.
 The HEAT variant utilizes the Heat templating to launch a stack, but the NATIVE variant starts the cluster by using a sequence of API calls without Heat to achieve the same result, although both of them are using the same authentication and credential management.

 ##Development

-In order to set up a development environment please take a look at [Local Development Setup](https://github.com/sequenceiq/cloudbreak/blob/master/docs/dev/development.md) documentation.
+For instructions to set up your development environment, see [Local Development Setup](https://github.com/sequenceiq/cloudbreak/blob/master/docs/dev/development.md).